cdxeve/cdxeve/README.md

 # Daixuan Cheng

-- I am a **Ph.D. student** at the Gaoling School of AI, Renmin University of China, fortunately advised by [Wayne Xin Zhao](https://scholar.google.com/citations?user=JNhNacoAAAAJ&hl=en).
+- I am a **Ph.D. student** at the Gaoling School of AI, Renmin University of China, fortunately advised by [Xin Zhao](https://scholar.google.com/citations?user=JNhNacoAAAAJ&hl=en).

 - Ever since 2021, I have been a **research student** fortunately advised by [Shaohan Huang](https://buaahsh.github.io) and [Furu Wei](https://thegenerality.com) from the GenAI Group of Microsoft Research, with whom I have accomplished many of my representative works!!!